Why Is Lean Development Beneficial for Young Start-ups and Established Companies?

 The Minimal Viable Product (MVP)

 MVP is the version of a product that allows a single cycle of Build-Measure-Learn loop with the least amount of time and effort.
 It encourages the development of products that are required to iterate through a full turn of the Build-Measure-Learn loop.
+At this stage you can consider the options – mobile app vs a mobile website – to understand which one will suit your business goals best.

 Entrepreneurs should test a hypothesis with the right metrics, rather than focus on vanity metrics which don’t say anything about the product’s value.
 Using an example of Facebook, what impressed the investors more in its early growth was the fact that 50% of its users returned to the site every day – not the likes or accounts created.